10 Bulgarian Food Classics

 Bulgarians love soup and salad.
 The shkembe is a traditional Bulgarian soup made from tripe.
 If you look at a Bulgarian cookbook, chances are ‘Shkembe’ will be one of the first recipes you come across.
 So “What is tripe?” you may be thinking.
 If you remember what it is, chances are you’re wondering what it may be like in a soup.

-A summer refresher for the Bulgarians, Taratov is always go-to at the start of any meal.
+Tarator is a cold soup or refreshing yoghurt-based beverage that is popular in several Balkan and Middle Eastern countries, particularly in Bulgaria.
+A summer refresher for the Bulgarians, Tarator is always the go-to at the start of any meal.
 Legend has it that the recipe for the soup was stolen from the Greeks and appropriated by Bulgarians after adding a little water.
-Look for Bulgarian food online and this is probably one of the first things you’ll find.

 What you’re often missing though is the traditional Bulgarian white cheese or ‘Sirene’ that is grated on top of the veggies, giving this salad its unique flavour.
 The name ‘Shopska’ was apparently inspired by a big group of very frugal folks called the ‘Shopi’ who are of Bulgarian ethnicity, often living in the mountainous regions of the country.